jejjohnson/mfourdvar/content/inference/inference.md

 However, for state estimation in particular, this can be very expensive and memory consuming because we are dealing with high-dimensional state-space systems.
 In addition, we need a quick way to do transfer learning

 ---
+## When to use which one?

+**VI Can Give Accurate Answers**.
+The family can determine how accuracy answers you can obtain.
+Example: MF isn't very good.
+However, it's very scalable.
+I'll get many things wrong but some things correct.
+The objective function can (forward or reverse KL) also influence.

+**You Don't Need Accurate Inference**.
+More Data + Sophisticated Model, Less Accurate Inference, e.g. Deep learning.
+You're on a computational budget.

+**Open Question**.
+Which regime we're in?
+How do we diagnosis VI?

+**Bayesian Workflow**.
+You use cheap computation in the beginning, you refine the model, you repeat with cheap inference.
+Once the Model is more refined, then one can run the heavy sampling methods like MCMC.

+**Source**: This is taken from the [podcast](https://www.youtube.com/watch?v=wEKqznbHHQw).

+---

 Traditionally, we like to think that we can estimate ... via the Empirical Risk Minimization (ERM) criteria given by